qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 ### Longing for attention

 People wants attention from others.
-Some people try to gain attention by posting things on the internet.
+Having attention from others is useful: it increases exposure to possible allies, mates and opportunities.

 > **Attention is a psychological commodity which people value inherently**.
 >